Pupwiz/my-debian/simple-cdd-conf/README.md

 recommends to use `pv` instead.
 I've also seen suggestions to use even `cut`, but haven't tested them yet.

+## Installation

+Installation starts in a usual way from USB stick or `iso` image mounted to VM.

+Choose "Install" or "Graphical Install" in the installer's menu to start preseeded installation.

+Most answers will be preseeded from the profile.
+Still, you'll need to answer (or confirm default answer) on some questions.
+Namely:

+- keyboard shortcut to switch keyboard language layout;
+- user login, real name and password;
+- custom profiles to install.

+Note, that there will be no question about timezone.
+If you need, either amend preseed file manually or change timezone after installation completes.

+Custom profiles allow to choose partitioning scheme, packages and some options depending on target environment (VM/laptop).

+You should always chose to install `nick-i3-deb` profile (only basic system will be installed without it, without any customizations; also, post-install automation will not work).

+You may choose one of `laptop` or `vbox` profiles.
+They just install different sets of packages.
+For example, `laptop` will install hardware-related packages and `vbox` will automatically start installation of VirtualBox Additions on first boot.

+You should choose one of `partman-*` profiles.
+Without any of these profiles preseeded installation will most likely fail to partition disks.
+There is no way to bypass `partman-auto` script during installation and without any preseeded configuration it usually hangs in the menu loop - returns to the partitioning menu after any of your choice and make no further progress.

+`partman-sda-atomic` profile is to install system into single root partition on `sda` drive (no separate partitions for `/home` etc).
+It is usually useful in companion with `vbox` profile.

+`partman-2-disk` profile is to be used on laptop with SDD being `sda` and `HDD` being `sdb`.
+It creates separate `efi`, `boot` and `root` partitions on the SDD and `swap`, `tmp`, `home` and `backup` partitions on the HDD.
+It formats all partitions.

+Note: `partman-auto` script's restrictions don't allow to preserve existing partitions.
+I haven't found workaround yet.
+Backup partitions' content to external drive before installation and restore them from backup later.

+Currently I do not need any other partitioning scheme.
+To add a new one use existing ones as an example.

 ## After installation

+On the first boot after installation completes additional post-installation script will be automatically executed.
+It will amend bash profile files and install VirtualBox Additions, etc.

+Some steps are not automated.
+Like restoring secrets from backup.
+But post-installation script is provided to complete installation semi-manually.

 You will find instructions to complete configuration with some mamual steps in the `~/README.md` after you boot to installed system.
 You may preview these instructions [here](custom_extras/pkg-src/etcskel-1.0/data/etc/skel/README.md).